Gexkill/sweng2/CI/buglist.md

   - addEnvironment: never used
   - addResource: never used
   - addResourceLink: never used
+  - getStartupTime: never used
+  - getTldScanTime: never used
+  - setTldScanTime: never used
   - redundant assignment at line `7498`
   - redundant assignment at line `7545`
   - redundant assignment at line `7559`
   - getState: should return an enum or a class
+  - field `tldScanTime` is not used
+  - setCompilerClasspath: never used
+  - getOriginalDocBase: never used
+  - isReplaceWelcomeFiles: never used
+  - setUnloadDelay: never used
+  - setUnpackWAR: never used
+  - getCharsetMapperClass: never used
+  - setCharsetMapperClass: never used
+  - addResourceParams: never used
+  - addServletMapping(ServletMap): never used
+  - findMappingObject: never used
+  - findMessageDestination: never used
+  - findMessageDestinations: never used
+  - findMessageDestinationRef: never used
+  - findMessageDestinationRefs: never used
+  - removeMessageDestination: never used
+  - removeMessageDestinationRef: never used
+  - managerStart: never used
+  - managerStop: never used
+  - getDefaultConfigFile: never used
+  - getResourceNames: never used
+  - getResourceLinks: never used
+  - addEnvironment: never used
+  - addResource: never used
+  - addResourceLink: never used
+  - getStaticResources: never used
+  - startRecursive: never used
+  - getStartTimeMillis: never used
+  - isEventProvider: never used
+  - isStatisticsProvider: never used

 ## following polimi checklist inspection